dotnet/aspire/src/Components/Aspire.Seq/README.md

 ## Usage example

 In the _Program.cs_ file of your projects, call the `AddSeqEndpoint` extension method to register OpenTelemetry Protocol exporters to send logs and traces to Seq.
-The method takes an optional name parameter.
+The method takes a connection name parameter.

 ```csharp
 builder.AddSeqEndpoint("seq");